rethinkdb/horizon/rfcs/permissions.md

 }
 """
 ```

+- `applies_to` specifies this rule applies to anyone, this can be any
+group name or 'ANYONE'
+- `for` can be either `reads` or `writes`
+- `collection` is an optional field specifying a collection the rule
+  should apply to.
+This can also be an array of collection names.
+If
+  not present, the rule applies globally.
+- `js` contains the actual function definition

 When an error is raised, it should mention that the rule `no_old_docs`
 was violated for the query.